Courseiva

-A network operations team is implementing an automated system that uses an AI agent to detect and remediate interface flapping on core switches.
-The agent must be able to query the network device for interface status, analyze the data, and execute commands to disable or reconfigure the interface if a pattern of flapping is detected.
-Which component of agentic AI is responsible for enabling the agent to interact with external systems like the network device's CLI or APIs?
+A network operations team is implementing an automated system to detect and remediate interface flapping on core switches.
+The system must be able to query the network device for interface status and execute commands to disable or reconfigure the interface if a pattern of flapping is detected.
+Which protocol or technology enables the system to programmatically interact with the network device for both monitoring and configuration changes?

 Answer choices